stephbuon/stephbuon.github.io/docs/_pages/cv.md

 Publications
-(peer reviewed = *)
+(peer reviewed = \*)
 Book Projects

-* Text Mining for Historical Analysis.
+\* Text Mining for Historical Analysis.
 Steph Buongiorno [Corresponding Author] and Jo Guldi.
 Under Review.
 Cambridge University Press.

-* Text Mining for Historical Analysis. eBook Edition.
+\* Text Mining for Historical Analysis. eBook Edition.
 Steph Buongiorno [Corresponding Author] and Jo Guldi.
 Under Review.
 Cambridge University Press.

-Articles (Under Review)
+Articles

 In my profession it is expected to include co-authors who do not contribute writing.
 As corresponding author I performed all writing.
 I directed the student co-authors following my name in conceptualization, design, and development of their respective artifacts (e.g. a video game mechanic, artwork, story narrative) while enabling their own creative agency in our shared project.
 In this respect, co-authorship is used here to convey transparency and signal their contributions to dimensions of a larger project.
 When acting as 2nd+ author, I offered an intellectual contribution and produced writing.

+\\* “A Framework for Leveraging Human Computation Gaming to Enhance Knowledge Graphs for Accuracy Critical Generative AI Applications.”
+Under review at IEEE Conference on Games, a peer-reviewed CS conference.
+Steph Buongiorno [Corresponding Author] and Corey Clark.
+In this article, I was responsible for all writing, conceptualization, and visualizations.

+Articles (Under Review)

-* “PANGeA: Procedural Artificial Narrative using Generative AI for Turn-Based Video Games.”
+\* “PANGeA: Procedural Artificial Narrative using Generative AI for Turn-Based Video Games.”
 Under review at AAAI Artificial Intelligence and Interactive Digital Entertainment, a peer-reviewed CS conference.
 Steph Buongiorno [Corresponding Author], Jake Klinkert, Tanishq Chawla, Zixin Zhaung, and Corey Clark.
 In this article, I was responsible for all writing, designing the narrative and validation gameplay systems, drawing all diagrams, and designing the experimental tests.

-* “A Framework for Leveraging Human Computation Gaming to Enhance Knowledge Graphs for Accuracy Critical Generative AI Applications.”
-Under review at IEEE Conference on Games, a peer-reviewed CS conference.
-Steph Buongiorno [Corresponding Author] and Corey Clark.
-In this article, I was responsible for all writing, conceptualization, and visualizations.

-* “Disambiguating Speakers in the Hansard 19th-Century British Parliamentary Debates.”
+\* “Disambiguating Speakers in the Hansard 19th-Century British Parliamentary Debates.”
 Under review at Journal of Cultural Analytics.
 Steph Buongiorno [Corresponding Author], Alexander Cerpa, Jo Guldi.
 In this article, I was responsible for all writing, designing the disambiguation pipeline, and analyzing the results.

-* “The Hansard 19th-Century British Parliamentary Debates: Discovering Lost Records and the Creation of an Analysis Ready Data Set.”
+\* “The Hansard 19th-Century British Parliamentary Debates: Discovering Lost Records and the Creation of an Analysis Ready Data Set.”
 Under review at Journal of Cultural Analytics.
 Steph Buongiorno [Corresponding Author], Rob Kalescky, Jo Guldi
 Article Projects

 Steph Buongiorno [Corresponding Author], Ananya Das Manolyl, Corey Clark.
 “Hierarchies of Thought: A Development Methodology for Explainable Multi-Agent Planning Systems Driven by Generative AI and Specialized Knowledge Graphs.”
 Target Journal: “ACM Transactions on Intelligent Systems and Technology.”
 Estimated Submission: End of July/August.